-16. Members Questions under Council Procedure Rule 12
+14. Members question time under Council Procedure Rule 12

-Members question time will last up to 30 minutes, with questions being taken in the order of receipt and in rotation from each political group on the Council.
-The deadline for submission of questions is Thursday 21 May 2020 at 12 noon.
+Members question time will last up to 30 minutes, questions will be taken in order of receipt, in rotation from each political group on the Council.
+The deadline for submission of questions is Tuesday 19 May at 12 noon.
 Questions to be submitted to democratic.services@adur-worthing.gov.uk

-Questions can be asked of the following:
+Questions received can be asked of the following:

-- a) The Mayor

-- b) A Member of the Executive

-- c) The Chairman of any Committee

-- d) The Council's representative on any outside body
+The Chairman A Member of the Executive The Chairman of any Committee The Councils representative on any outside body

-Questions cannot be asked in relation to the following:
+Questions cannot be asked on the following

-- a) A specific planning or licensing application - b) A specific staffing appointment, appeal or Standards determination
+A specific planning or licensing application A specific staffing appointment, appeal or Standards determination